Lars Barkman

 See all writings

-Notes on organizations, technology, and the craft of building digital solutions — from tactical detail to strategic perspective.
+Notes on organizations, technology, and the full lifecycle of digital solutions — from tactical detail to strategic perspective.

 • Digital Solution Lifecycle Model